Sarum College: Establishment

 Walter Kerr Hamilton, Bishop of Salisbury, established Salisbury Theological College in 1860 – buying the house (then No. 87) from Charlotte Wyndham – and the first students arrived in January 1861.

 In the 1870s the college expanded, with the addition of a residential wing (the Butterfield Wing) to provide accommodation for students, and then a chapel.
 A donation of £4,750 was given by Sidney Lear, sister of the archdeacon, for the new buildings.
 The extensions were designed by William Butterfield, one of the foremost church architects of his time and best known for Keble College, Oxford.
 The chapel was consecrated in 1881.

 20th century

-Eight students of the college were killed in World War I (1914–18) and a memorial in the chapel records their names.
+Eight students of the college were killed in the First World War (1914–18) and a memorial in the chapel records their names.

 In 1937 further extensions were added – consisting of study bedrooms for students, a new library (now the common room) – designed by William Randoll Blacking.
 These rooms are now known as the Baker Wing.

 During the Second World War (1939–45) the college was taken over by the women of the Auxiliary Territorial Service and Queen Mary paid them a visit.
 Apparently the creepers which covered the front of the building were hastily removed, as the Queen did not like them.